arnav13081994/arnav13081994/README.md

 ---

-## I'm a Django Developer and a Kubernetes operator.
-Available for freelance work.
+## I'm a Freelance DevOps and Full Stack Django Developer.
+Available for work.
 <br />

 - 🌱 I’m currently focussing on diving deep into Django and Kubernetes.